Assignment 4: F♭ Interpreter

 utop

-on a Mac see the README for how to fix that. - The source of the F♭ code examples in the book as well as the examples and macros used in the Programming in F♭ lecture are found in the file
+, or in standalone mode, and additionally we have supplied reference binary implementations to help you – see the README. - The source of the F♭ code examples in the book as well as the examples and macros used in the Programming in F♭ lecture are found in the file

 fb_examples.ml